-2025-26 Class 2 - Middle School
+2025-26 Class 2 (Year 2 and 3) - Middle School

 In Class 2 (Years 2 and 3), pupils follow a rich and engaging curriculum underpinned by Marwood School’s core values: ambitious progress, respectful consideration, and learning to learn.
 Subjects are grouped into four key areas of learning to support cross-curricular connections and holistic development: